-If the PPDU is an HE PPDU then the PPDU is transmitted with an <HE-MCS, NSS> tuple providing a data rate that is not less than the data rate indicated in the Minimum Rate field of the HE Operation element sent by the AP.
+If the PPDU is an HE PPDU then the PPDU is transmitted with an <HE-MCS, NSS> tuple providing a data rate that is not less than the data rate indicated in the Minimum Rate field of the HE Operation element sent by the AP. (#21522, 20072)

-An HE STA that transmits a PPDU that is not an HE TB PPDU in the 6 GHz band and that contains a frame with the Address 1 field or the Address 3 field set to the MAC address of an AP with which it is not associated shall determine a local maximum transmit power for that transmission following the rules in 11.7.5 (Specification of regulatory and local maximum transmit power levels), if the local maximum transmit power is received in Transmit Power Envelope elements and combinations of Country elements and Power Constraint elements in the most recent Beacon or Probe Response frame received on the channel from that AP or in the most recent Neighbor Report element, if any, received from a reporting AP that is co-located with the AP.
+An HE STA that transmits a PPDU that is not an HE TB PPDU in the 6 GHz band and that contains a frame with the Address 1 field set to the MAC address of an AP with which it is not associated shall determine a local maximum transmit power for that transmission following the rules in 11.7.5 (Specification of regulatory and local maximum transmit power levels), if the local maximum transmit power is received in Transmit Power Envelope elements and combinations of Country elements and Power Constraint elements in the most recent Beacon or Probe Response frame received on the channel from that AP or in the most recent Neighbor Report element, if any, received from a reporting AP that is co-located with the AP. (#21522, 20072)

 AP behavior for fast passive scanning